The United Front: A Contested Policy

 “The summation speech on fascism by Bordiga said that the response of the different forces of opposition to the assassination of Matteotti (a socialist opponent of Mussolini) meant that “The party must adopt the slogan of the liquidation of all antifascist oppositions and must replace them by an open and direct action of the Communist movement.”
 This ultraleft fantasy, not to unite with but to oppose all other antifascist forces as insufficiently revolutionary, was the prelude to the disastrous tragedy of the German CP’s failure to resist Hitler’s accession to power.”

 Ultra-left sectarianism also characterised the Stalinised Comintern from the Sixth Congress of 1928 through to 1934 – the so-called Third Period.
 The Third Period, said the Stalinists, was one of revolutionary upswing that required a turn to the left by communist parties and hostility to the main obstacle, the reformists who were dubbed ‘social fascists.’
-In 1934-35 during the Third Period the ultra-left madness that has allowed Hitler to come to power was dropped.
+In 1934-35 the ultra-left Third Period madness that has allowed Hitler to come to power was dropped.
 Now the Comintern swung over to the right and adopted the policy of the popular front.
 Whereas a united front is a coalition of working-class forces for definite action, the popular front was a political alliance between the workers’ movement and the “progressive” bourgeoisie.
 Stalin’s aim in turning the Comintern towards popular fronts was to assist the building of a defensive alliance with western democracies against Hitler’s Germany.

-The adoption of the united-front policy was one of the greatest achievements of the early Comintern up to 1923.
+The adoption of the united-front policy was one of the greatest achievements of the early Comintern.
 Although the policy was soon reversed, it lived on with Clara Zetkin, Trotsky and some of his followers down to the present day.
 Following the German elections in July 1932, in which the Nazis came out on top with 230 seats, Clara Zetkin, as the oldest member, presided over the opening of the Reichstag.
 She used the opportunity to appeal for a united front against the Nazis.

 “Our most urgent task today is to form a united front of all working people in order to turn back fascism.
 All the differences that divide and shackle us – whether founded on political, trade-union, religious, or ideological outlooks – must give way before this imperious historical necessity.
 All those who are menaced, all those who suffer, all those who desire freedom must join the united front against fascism and its representatives in government.
 Working people must assert themselves against fascism.
 That is the urgent and indispensable precondition for a united front against economic crisis, imperialist war and its causes, and the capitalist mode of production.”[ix]